Milton Keynes Council agrees 1.95% council tax rise

 Opposition councillors said the cuts would "impact on the poor and vulnerable the most".

 Council leader Andrew Geary said the cuts were a result of large cuts in central government funding for the third year in a row.

 He said freezing council tax would have been a "politically easy option" which would cost £5m in the long term.

-"Inevitably, in some areas, this has meant a reduction of services which in an ideal world none of us would have like to have brought about," he said.'Not popular'
+"Inevitably, in some areas, this has meant a reduction of services which in an ideal world none of us would have like to have brought about," he said.

 The tax increase is just below the 2% rise that, under government rules, would trigger a public referendum.